djsmacker01/Hailey-s-Hotel/readme.md

 Hailey's Hotel site is currently live, the link can be found <a href="https://haileyhotel.netlify.app/" target="_blank" rel="noopener noreferrer">Here</a>

-## Value for Users

-This website provides significant value to users by:

-- **Simplified Booking Process**: Users can easily check availability and make reservations directly through the website.
-- **Comprehensive Information**: Detailed descriptions and high-quality images of rooms, amenities, and services help users make informed decisions.
-- **Mobile-Friendly Design**: Responsive layout ensures a seamless experience across all devices, allowing users to book on-the-go.
-- **Special Offers Access**: Users can discover exclusive deals and packages available only through our website.
-- **Virtual Tours**: Interactive gallery allows potential guests to explore the hotel before their stay.

 ## User Experience (UX)

 ### Business Goals